 Find more information about this CNC kit: GoCNC

 Originally launched on Kickstarter, Stepcraft has burgeoned into one of the first names in modular CNCmachines, offering a variety of DIY CNC kits and ready-to-run machines out of its base in Germany.
 The Stepcraft D-Series is one such kit, coming in 5 different sizes to suit different workshop spaces.
 It is one of the cheaper, lighter and smallest CNC routers on this list.

 The series comes as a complete set albeit with one pretty important omission — the milling motor itself, so you‘ll have to procure a compatible motor yourself (Stepcraft also produces them).
 The Stepcraft D-Series comes with control software for Windows, has end stops on all axis and a big red emergency stop button.

 This DIY machine is great for engraving and working with softer materials.
 It can even cut 10mm aluminum sheets.

 For more information and to buy, visit Stepcraft.us

 The consensus for this DIY CNC router kit appears to mostly be positive, indicating it is great for milling chipboard and plastics.
 You can also lengthen the cutting space as the driving motor sits in the gantry.
-Furthermore the tooling clamp offers a free spot for installing a CO2 laser head.
-This allows for laser cutting as well and because of the brushes around the tools it is secured.
-You will still have to wear laser safety goggles for your own protection.
+Furthermore, the tooling clamp offers a free spot for installing a CO2 laser head, allowing for laser cutting across the blueChick’s generous 305 x 914 x 76 mm work area.

-Made from wood and constantly improved upon to imrpoe stability and sturdiness of the machine, the blueChick is currently on version 4.2., a revision improving the arrangement, drive method and structure.
+Made from wood and constantly improved upon to add to the stability and sturdiness of the machine, the blueChick is currently on version 4.2., a revision improving the arrangement, drive method and structure.